AdobeDocs/workfront-learn.en/help/fusion/2-understand-the-basics/access-previous-versions-walkthrough.md

 ---
 title: Access previous versions walkthrough
-description: Discover how you can restore previous versions after you’ve made changes to your scenario and saved them in [!DNL Adobe Workfront Fusion].
+description: Discover how you can restore previous versions after you've made changes to your scenario and saved them in [!DNL Adobe Workfront Fusion].
 activity: use
 team: Technical Marketing
 type: Tutorial